Fano fourfolds of K3 type: Context and results

 \subsection{Notation}

 We denote by $\PP^n$ the projective space, and by $\QQ^n$ the smooth quadric of dimension $n$.
 (When there are several, we distinguish them by an index.)
 The Grassmannian of $k$-dimensional subspaces of $\mathbb{C}^n$ is denoted $\Gr(k,n)$.
 More generally, $\Fl(k_1,k_2,n)$ denotes the flag manifold parametrizing flags of subspaces of dimensions $k_1<k_2$ in $\mathbb{C}^n$ (and a similar notation is used for more general flags).
+As in the case of projective case, the projectivization of a vector bundle $\PP(\mE)$ will denote the space of 1-dimensional subspaces in the fiber.

 A fixed $i$-dimensional vector space is denoted $V_i$, and a moving subspace of dimension $j$ is denoted $U_j$, except for lines which we usually denote by $l,m$, etc.